data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

 3. Extension dtypes, i.e. a way to extend the set of dtypes that is explicitly support, are out of scope.
    _Rationale: complex to support, not used enough to justify that complexity._
+4. Support for strided storage in buffers.
+   _Rationale: this is supported by a subset of dataframes only, mainly those that use NumPy arrays.
+In many real-world use cases, strided arrays will force a copy at some point, so requiring contiguous memory layout (and hence an extra copy at the moment `__dataframe__` is used) is considered a good trade-off for reduced implementation complexity._
-4. "virtual columns", i.e. columns for which the data is not yet in memory because it uses lazy evaluation, are not supported other than through letting the producer materialize the data in memory when the consumer calls `__dataframe__`.
+5. "virtual columns", i.e. columns for which the data is not yet in memory because it uses lazy evaluation, are not supported other than through letting the producer materialize the data in memory when the consumer calls `__dataframe__`.